sokabomvuyisi/Part_1_Chatbot_repo/README.md

 - Author

 # About project
-- i created a command-line chatbot designed to help everyday users understand cybersecurity.
+- We created a command-line chatbot designed to help everyday users understand cybersecurity.
 It responds to ten common cybersecurity questions covering topics such as password safety, phishing attacks, malware, public Wi-Fi risks, and more for the time being.

 # Features
 - ASCII Art Banner — A visually styled welcome banner displayed on launch